oxfamamerica/django-media-explorer/README.md

     entry = RichTextField()
 ```

-After you add media fields to your model you can add data programatically like this.
+After you add media fields to your model you can add data via the admin page or programatically like this.

 ```